 - 22 January 2018, 5pm: Deadline for receipt of expressions of interest form

 Phase 2: Applicants whose project proposals are taken to Phase 2 will be asked to attend an informal discussion with panel members to draw up a detailed project plan and confirm outcomes and timeframes.
 Funding and monitoring agreements will be issued to successful applicants.

-- Week commencing 6 February 2017: Organisations will be notified whether their projects have progressed to Phase 2 or been put on hold.
-The panel will meet with the phase 2 organisations during this week to firm up projects, outcomes and monitoring expectations in order to prepare funding agreements
+- Week commencing 19 February 2018: Organisations will be notified whether their projects have progressed to Phase 2.
+The panel will meet with the Phase 2 organisations in the following weeks to firm up projects, outcomes and monitoring expectations in order to prepare funding agreements

 If your project does not fit the criteria for Sustainable City funding you might consider applying for one of the many grants the council offers.